Published 3/4/18. Updated 3/4/21.

 Since my childhood, I’ve seen Judeo-Christian ethics slowly but surely move from basically accepted standards and the cultural norm to rejected, stomped on, and moved to what, subjectively, seems like a shunned fringe of society.
 This sentiment is reinforced heavily on Twitter and other social media sites.

 To devout Christians (among which I admittedly count myself), this is no surprise.
 The only startling thing is how quickly the tables have turned in the last few years.
 My reflections on this topic involve a combination of sentiments expressed by others in conversation, in various online forums, and in Scripture.

-Here are five reasons I’ve concluded why Christians and Christianity get so much hate hurled at them.
+Here are five reasons I’ve concluded why people hate Christians and Christianity.

 1. “Christians are hypocrites”